MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: Introduction

 \section{Introduction}

-Since the advent of transformer-based models \cite{transformers}, a wide range of neural Information Retrieval (IR) architectures have been proposed, ranging from representation-based models (bi-encoders) to interaction-based models (cross-encoders), using dense or sparse, single or multi-vector representations.
+Since the advent of transformers \cite{transformers}, many neural Information Retrieval (IR) architectures have been proposed, from representation-based bi-encoders to interaction-based cross-encoders, with dense or sparse, single- or multi-vector representations.
 Although cross-encoders offer state-of-the-art ranking performance, they are computationally prohibitive when applied exhaustively to large corpora~\cite{yates2021pretrained,monobert}.
-This bottleneck has maintained the prevalent \textit{retrieve-and-rerank} paradigm, where a fast initial retriever \cite{karpukhin-etal-2020-dense,bm25} filters the corpus down to a candidate pool that is then re-ranked by a cross-encoder like \cite{monobert}.
-This two-step approach has substantively improved the state of the art compared to pre-BERT models \cite{lin_sota_ir}.
+This bottleneck has maintained the prevalent \textit{retrieve-and-rerank} paradigm, where a fast initial retriever \cite{karpukhin-etal-2020-dense,bm25} filters the corpus down to a candidate pool that is then re-ranked by a cross-encoder \cite{monobert}.

 However, the \textit{retrieve-and-rerank} paradigm introduces fundamental limitations.
-First, re-ranking is bounded by first-stage retriever, \textit{i.e.}, if the relevant documents or passages have not been retrieved, the re-ranker has no opportunity to recover them.
-Second, the re-ranking step is affected by the cross-encoder efficiency.
+First, re-ranking can only be as good as its input: documents missed by the first-stage retriever cannot be recovered.
+Second, the re-ranking step is still affected by the low efficiency of cross-encoders.

 The first limitation is addressed by architectures that improve effectiveness while remaining efficient enough for full-corpus search.
-A representative class of models are \emph{late interaction models}, such as ColBERT \cite{khattab2020colbert}, that keep a token level representation of documents and queries (like cross-encoders), but delay (only contextualized representations) and simplify (max similarity) their interactions.
-However, late interaction models still do not reach the effectiveness levels of cross-encoders.
+A representative class of models are late-interaction models, such as ColBERT \cite{khattab2020colbert}, that keep a token level representation of documents and queries (like cross-encoders), but delay (only contextualized representations) and simplify (MaxSim) their interactions.
+Late-interaction models remain less effective than cross-encoders.
+The second limitation has been approached by cutting cross-encoder inference cost by architectural optimizations such as sparse attention \cite{schlattInvestigatingEffectsSparse2024}, or by restricting the candidate pool via pruning / cascade strategies \cite{ranked_list_truncation,campagnano2025e2rank}.
+Still, such methods remain computationally heavier than late-interaction models.

-The second limitation is addressed by reducing the cross-encoder inference cost.
-This can be done either by optimizing or sparsifying the self-attention mechanism , the transformer architecture \cite{schlattInvestigatingEffectsSparse2024}, or by reducing the number of candidates seen by the re-ranker through pruning/cascade strategies \cite{ranked_list_truncation,campagnano2025e2rank}).
-However, these approaches are still more expensive to run than late interaction models.